-Houston finds itself underwater
+Houston flooding: Scared residents share their stories

 (CNN)Residents of Houston, Texas, woke Sunday to flooded streets and homes, submerged cars and news of high water rescues after Harvey dumped between 15 and 30 inches of rain on the city overnight.
-The National Weather Service predicted that the city could see as much as 50 inches of rain.

-More than 1,000 people had to be rescued overnight, according to Jeff Lindner, a meteorologist with the Harris County Flood Control District.

-Houston Mayor Sylvester Turner said in a press conference Sunday morning that there had been more than 2,000 calls to 911 for rescue.

-First responders were reportedly inundated with pleas for help while officials asked them to stay put and take shelter so they could focus on helping people in life-threatening situations.
+One man woke up in a flooded hotel room while a woman tried to laugh off the shock of having her home inundated with water.
+One resident was told to not call 911 and said the situation was "devastating."

-Here's what it's like on the ground in Houston right now.
+Here's what it's like in Houston right now.

 'Madness'